Best of Central Asia Tour – Fall 2025

 ITINERARY & MAP

-Burana tower in Kyrgyzstan
+Burana minaret in Kyrgyzstan

-Welcome to Kyrgyzstan!
-Most flights arrive very early in the morning.
-You will transfer to the hotel and check-in with time to rest after your long flight, take a shower, and have breakfast.
-Meet your fellow travelers and your guide at 10:00 AM in the hotel lobby and depart for the mountain village of Kochkor.
-Our first stop will be Burana Tower near the town of Tokmok, 60km east of Bishkek.
-Burana’s 11th-century minaret is the only remaining building from the ancient city of Balasagun, once the capital of the mighty Karakhanid empire.
+Our first stop will be Burana Tower near the town of Tokmok, 80 km east of Bishkek.
+Burana’s 11th-century minaret is the only remaining building from the ancient city of Balasagun, once the capital of the mighty Karakhanid Empire.
 You can walk up the winding staircase and enjoy a wide view of the scenic Chuy Valley.
 There is also a small open-air museum of balbals, carved stone figures often found around ancient burial mounds.
-After a couple more hours ride, we arrive in Kochkor, where we visit a workshop where local women produce carpets from felt.
-You can even try to make your own.
-Dinner in a family-run guesthouse and overnight in a simple hotel.

-Overnight in Hotel Nomad Lodge or similar
+Overnight at Nomad Lodge or similar

 Overnight in a yurt (2 people in a yurt, shared western toilets outside, simple shower)